deependersingla/edx-platform/docs/en_us/students/source/sfd_discussions/anatomy.rst

 topic, status, and activity.

 The left pane includes the following elements.

-.. note:: You can click the image below to enlarge it.

 1. The topic filter for course discussions.
 When you click this list, you can see all of the topics in the course discussions.
 For more information about discussion topics, see :ref:`Discussion Topics`.